At-Home Dermaplaning Is a Dermatologist-Approved Shortcut to Smooth, Glowy Skin

 Can All Skin Types Dermaplane?

-While dermaplaning is generally safe, those with active acne should take extra caution.
+While dermaplaning is generally safe for all skin types, those with active acne should take extra caution.
 “Dermaplaning helps to get rid of dead skin cells by lightly exfoliating the skin, which actually can be beneficial for acne,” says Dr. Park.
 “But—and this is a big but—if you have inflamed cystic or pustular acne lesions, wounds, or openings in the skin, do not dermaplane over them because the bacteria can get spread by the blade.”
 Anyone with a rash, cut, cysts, or open wounds should avoid dermaplaning as well.

 A post shared by THE SKINNY CONFIDENTIAL